r59q/Curated-list-android-apps/README.md

 ## Free games

 - Vampire Survivors - Wave survival game in a charming artstyle.
 Only has ads to facilitate second chance mechanics
+- DATA WING - A arcade geometry sci-fi racing game.
+You race by drifting and gain speed by wall-riding as you complete time-based challenges
 ## Paid games

 - Dead Cells - A platforming rogue-like loved by many.